ICSCR/icscr.github.io/index.md

 ### Submission details
 Papers must have between 4 and 8 pages, be written in English and follow the instructions in the Manuscript Formatting and Templates page.
-All papers should be submitted to [this submission link](https://easychair.org/conferences/?conf=icsc2022) under Resource Track.
+All papers should be submitted under Resource Track.
 Other details in the [main track website](https://www.ieee-icsc.org/).

 ### Commission
 #### Track Co-Chairs